dorbin/spin-kub-demo/README.md

-# Sample webserver for Spinnaker codelab
+# Sample webserver for Spinnaker K8s source-to-prod codelab

 Source to prod Kubernetes Spinnaker artifact code is staged here.
 The point is to provide a simple webserver that can have its colors/content quickly tweaked during a demo or tutorial.